-After visiting the city center, it’s time to explore one of the greatest shorelines in the world.
+After visiting the city centre, it’s time to explore one of the greatest shorelines in the world.

 I highly recommend taking a 75min boat trip to Ponta da Piedade.
-It costs around 20 euros and departs from Lago’s Marina, located in the city center.
+It costs around 20 euros and departs from Lago’s Marina, located in the city centre.
 If you prefer, you can take a kayak tour.
-I’ve done both and liked it a lot.
+I’ve done both and liked them a lot.

 If you don’t want to take the tour, you can go straight to Praia Dona Ana, which is considered one of the most beautiful beaches in the world.

 You can stay on Dona Ana, which has a parking lot, wooden boardwalks, beach amenities, a restaurant, a masseur and lifeguards on duty, or just take pictures and head to the picturesque Praia do Camilo, one of my favourite beaches in Lagos.

 These two beaches are within walking distance or a 5min drive.

 Note, that there aren’t amenities at Praia do Camilo, only a restaurant on the top of the cliff close to the stairway, and it can get very crowded in summer.

 Whether you stay on Dona Ana or Camilo, you just can’t miss Ponta da Piedade (Mercy Point), another award-winning beach in the Algarve.

 Featuring a stunning combination of majestic rock formations, sea arches, caves, ochre cliffs and crystal-clear green water, Ponta da Piedade will certainly take your breath away.